 When you sign up through our registration system, it will act as a waitlist once the places are full.
 If we have a cancellation, we will go down the wait list and send out offers for the place via email as needed.

 If you have any questions, feel free to reach out to us at firstname.lastname@example.org.

 These trips involve a lot of planning, logistics, and up front costs.
 Because of this, we cannot guarantee refunds in event of a cancellation.
 Please be sure you can attend the event before booking.
 If an unforeseen circumstance does occur, we will do our best to find a replacement for you.
 If we are able to get someone to take your place, we will refund your full payment minus a service charge (usually 7.5% of the deposit depending on the credit card processing fee).
+For cancellations within six weeks of the beginning of the trip, we are not able to find replacements.
+If you can find a replacement independently, we are happy to transfer your registration to them after receiving the new participant's payment and refund your purchase minus a 15% service charge.
 We strongly urge you to purchase travel insurance in the event of a personal conflict, health issue, or unexpected circumstance.